Connect with us

 Bruce Howard, communications director of the National Federation of High Schools (NFHS), called Dot Burrow “one of the most inspiring and touching stories in the 46-year history of the NFHS Hall of Fame.”

 She is that.
-Back when she played for Smithville, the town's population was just over 400, yet she created such interest in girls basketball that Smithville's home often were moved to nearby Amory and played at the National Guard Armory before sellout crowds of more than 1,000.
-She led to a championship and led the team in scoring as a 14-year-old ninth grader, then transferred to nearby Smithville as a sophomore.
+Back when she played for Smithville, the town’s population was just over 400, yet she created such interest in girls basketball that Smithville’s home games often were moved to nearby Amory and played at the National Guard Armory before sellout crowds of more than 1,000.
+She led Fulton to a state championship and led the team in scoring as a 14-year-old ninth grader, then transferred to nearby Smithville as a sophomore.
 Dot Ford was so good, so unstoppable around the basket that one opposing team tried to stop her by putting a defender on the shoulders of another.

 “I believe it was Aberdeen in the county tournament my senior year,” Mrs. Burrow said.
 “Their coach instructed one player to get on the shoulders of another under our basket.”